-Report builder is a specially designed report creation tool by Microsoft that enables the development of simple to complex dashboards and reports based on data coming from a wide variety of sources, ranging from SQL Server, Orace, Azure, DB2, SAP, ODBC, XML, and Terradata databases.
+Report Builder is a specially designed report creation tool by Microsoft that enables the development of simple to complex dashboards and reports based on data coming from a wide variety of sources, ranging from SQL Server, Oracle, Azure, DB2, SAP, ODBC, XML, and Teradata databases.
 It uses the same Report Designer as development tools like SSRS (SQL Server Reporting Services) and SSDT (SQL Server Data Tools).

 Here are ways that you can benefit from and develop your creativity using SSRS Ad Hoc Report Builder: